A robust Corr\'adi--Hajnal Theorem: Triangle matchings

 Part~$(ii)$ is similar to part~$(i)$.
 We begin again by noting that we can assume~$\delta_i\leq \mu^5n$ for~$i=1,2$.
 We will again find three triangle matchings~$\cT_1,\cT_2,\cT_3$ whose union will give us our desired triangle matching~$\cT$ and we again use three independent copies~$G_1,G_2,G_3$ of~$G_{p/3}$, finding the triangles in~$\cT_i$ using the edges of~$G_i$ for~$i\in[3]$.
 For convenience, let us also fix~$\mu'=\tfrac{\mu}{2}$.
 Now for~$i=1,2$, let~$B_i:= \{v \in X_i: \deg_{E_i}(v;X_i) \geq \mu' n\}$ and if~$|B_i|\geq n_i$, then shrink~$B_i$ to have size~$n_i$ (that is, take~$B_i$ to be a subset of~$\{v \in X_i: \deg_{E_i}(v;X_i) \geq \mu' n\}$ of size~$n_i$).
 Further, for~$i\in [2]$, let~$S_i:=X_i\setminus B_i$ and define~$n_i'=n_i-|B_i|$.
 Let us assume for now that~$n_1'\leq n_2'$.

 In~$G_1$, we now find~$\cT_1$, a triangle matching of size~$n_1'$ with each triangle containing an edge in~$E[S_1]$ and a vertex of~$S_2$.
 If~$n_1'=0$ there is nothing to prove here and in the case that~$n_1'\geq 1$ (and so~$|B_1|<n_1$), such a triangle matching exists whp due to \cref{lem:matchcover-help} (applied with~$\mu'$ replacing~$\mu$).
-Indeed, the verification of the conditions of \cref{lem:matchcover-help} is almost identical to our proof of the existence of~$\cT_1$ in part~$(i)$.
+Indeed, the verification of the conditions of \cref{lem:matchcover-help} is almost identical to our proof of the existence of~$\cT_1$ in part~$(i)$, noting that $\Delta(E_1[S_1])\leq \mu n$ as we have removed all vertices in $B_1$.
 One slight difference is that, for an edge~$e\in E_1[S_1]$ we cannot use all of~$N(e;X_2)$ to give the set~$X_e$ needed in \cref{lem:matchcover-help}.
 Indeed, we need to discount vertices in~$B_2$ but as~$|B_2|\leq n_2\leq \mu^5n$ and~$|N(e;X_2)|\geq \mu n$, we can certainly have at least~$\mu'n$ vertices in~$N(e;S_2)$.

 Given that we succeed in finding~$\cT_1$, we now turn to finding~$\cT_2$ in~$G_2$.
 For this we define~$S_i'=S_i\setminus V(\cT_1)$ for~$i=1,2$ and we aim to find~$n_2'$ vertex-disjoint triangles, each containing an edge in~$E_2[S_2']$ and a vertex of~$S_1'$.
 If~$n_2'=0$, then the existence of~$\cT_2$ is immediate.
 For the case when~$n_2'\geq 1$, we again appeal to \cref{lem:matchcover-help} (with~$\mu'$ replacing~$\mu$).
 Note that due to the fact that~$n_2'\geq 1$, we have that~$B_2$ contains all high degree vertices and so, in particular,~$\Delta(E_2[S'_2])\leq \mu' n$.
 Also using this, we have that where in the last two inequalities, we used that~$n_1'\leq n_2'$ and that we are in the case that~$n_2'\geq 1$.
 Finally, it is not hard to see that~$|N(e;S_1')|\geq \mu'n$ for all~$e\in E_2[S_2']$ and so the conditions of \cref{lem:matchcover-help} are indeed satisfied and whp we get our desired triangle matching~$\cT_2$.
 For the above, we needed that~$n_1'\leq n_2'$.
 In the case that~$n_2' >n_1'$, we can run exactly the same proof except that we first find~$\cT_2$ and then find~$\cT_1$ after.